 But the basic design is still Yost's modified version of the Montgolfier brothers' original concept.
 This remarkable technology has enthralled people all over the world.
 Balloon tours are a multi-million dollar business, and balloon races and other events continue to attract crowds of spectators and participants.
 It's even become fashionable (among billionaires) to build high-tech balloons for trips around the world.
 It really says a lot about hot air balloons that they are still so popular, even in the age of jet planes, helicopters and space shuttles.

-For more information on hot air balloons and related topics, check out the links on the next page.
+For more information on hot air balloons and related topics, check out the links below.